rousseau-christopher/ZValue/README.md

 ## Evolution
 Currently @Zvalue support only Injection of value as String only.
 Futur implemenation will add:

-- Deserialization of json/xml into Pojo
+- Deserialization of json/xml into Pojo : WIP (need to clean/refactor the code
 - spring boot for autoconfiguration